PHL309 Logic, Language, and Thought

 - Any of Gregory Chaitin's popular books.
 He used to post them

 all on his web site.
-Now he doesn't, but this paper and
+Now he doesn't, but this book, Exploring

 - Some of you may be interested in Penrose's arguments in

 the early chapters of The Emperor's New Mind which is